gShivam29/Built_Redis_From_Scratch/README.md

 ./11_client

 ```
 ⚠️ **Note:** This project is compatible only with Linux-based operating systems, as it relies on the sys/socket.h library, which is specific to Linux/Unix environments.
+You can also use WSL, this project was developed using WSL.